jqyDee/WindowSwitcher9000/README.md

 ## Built yourself
 Clone the Project and open it with XCode.
 Build the project in XCode (Menu Bar: `Product -> Build`) and open the build folder (Menu Bar: `Product -> Show Build Folder in Finder`).
 Then just drag the created Application file (`WindowSwitcher.app`) out of the Release folder into your Application folder.
-Start the application and go to step [Usage](Usage).
+Start the application and go to Usage.
 Goodluck!

 # Usage